SweetMNM/rainmeter-bluetooth/README.md

 We want the message to display for 2 seconds and then reset the message to the default message.
 To achive this result we use [!Delay](https://docs.rainmeter.net/manual/bangs/#Delay).

-You can download this example skin @TODO(FILE PATH) lbah blah
+You can find this example skin under the Skins folder, it's called firstExample.ini
 ## Functions
 Most functions **need to be handled** after they are done executing.
 For that we can define specific actions as Variables that **will be executed when our functions are done**.